cuplsensor/cuplcodec/docs/specification/features.rst

    The timestamping algorithm is as follows:
    #.
 Samples are put in order of recency.
    #.
-Minutes elapsed since the most recent sample is extracted from the URL.
+Minutes :need:`CODEC_FEAT_27` since the most recent sample is extracted from the URL.
    #.
 Current time (now in UTC) is determined.
    #.
 The first sample is assigned a timestamp = now - minutes elapsed.
    #.
 Minutes between samples is extracted from the URL.
 This is used to timestamp each sample